SensorsConnect/IoT-Agentic-Search-Engine/README.md

 ## 📝 Example Query

-Here’s how you can ask the **IoT-Agentic Search Engine** for a service recommendation:
+Here's how you can ask the **IoT-Agentic Search Engine** for a service recommendation:

 ```plaintext
 I want to have dinner with my family at a Middle Eastern restaurant with a good reputation.